codenotallk/calculator-rust/README.md

 Server's running.
 Now We can add a new route, the calculate route.
 The serve's is calculating a plus operation.
 That's it.

+## Step 03

+For this step We can add more operations. the Diagram remains the same.
+To calculate.
+Let's create a domain.

+In another moment We'll handle the errors properly.
+Not now.
+Now the server can handle the basic operations.
+That's it